upcloo/upcloo-php-sdk/README.md

 require_once 'UpCloo/Autoloader.php';

-//now the library is ready for using.
+//now the library is ready.
 ```

 ## How to use the PHAR package